Browse by Medical Category

-The ATM checkpoint is primarily activated by double-stranded DNA breaks, whereas the ATR checkpoint responds to a broad spectrum of DNA damage.
-To understand how ATM and ATR are activated, we sought to identify the key DNA structural elements that activate ATM and ATR as well as to identify the sensor proteins that recognize these DNA structures.
-We have developed unique biochemical systems to mechanistically dissect the process of ATR and ATM activation.
-Using both proteomic and genomic approaches, we have identiﬁed a number of key regulators of the ATR checkpoint.
-We are extending our studies to investigate how ATR and ATM are regulated in different biological contexts, such as in response to various types of oncogenic stress, in radioresistant cancer cells, and during cellular aging.
+ATM and ATR are two master checkpoint kinases in human cells.
+In particular, ATR is the key responder to a broad spectrum of DNA damage and DNA replication problems.
+To understand how ATR is activated, we sought to identify the key DNA structural elements and sensor proteins that activate ATR.
+We have developed unique biochemical and cell biological assays to dissect the process of ATR activation.
+Using both proteomic and genomic approaches, we have identiﬁed a number of regulators of the ATR checkpoint and novel functions of this pathway.
+We are currently investigating the regulation of ATR in different physiological, pathological and therapeutic contexts, such as in response to oncogenic stress, in radiation and drug resistant cancer cells, and during cellular aging.

 A postdoctoral position is available to study DNA damage checkpoint signaling and regulation of DNA repair and replication.
 Our research is aim at understanding how cells sense DNA damage and orchestrate various damage responses to maintain genomic stability (PNAS 25:13827-32; Science 300:1542-49; G&D 16: 198-208.).
 We are currently using biochemical, cell biological, and genetic approaches to investigate how the ATR-mediated checkpoint is activated by DNA damage and how it coordinates DNA synthesis and repair at stalled replication forks.
 Both human cells and budding yeast, two highly complementary model systems, are being used as in our studies.
 Interested applicants should have a PhD and/or MD degree, and a strong background in either biochemistry, cell biology, or yeast genetics.